GNSS LIVING LAB PRIZE

 Espaitec is the scientific, technology, and business park of Jaume I University (UJI) in Castellón, Spain. espaitec thus seeks to create a reference environment in Castellón that hosts, supports, and encourages innovative business initiatives to grow and facilitates active technology transfer at the University.

-- Supporting talent and entrepreneurship
+- Supporting talent and entrepreneurship (social and technological)

 - Accompanying and driving business growth